 “Unfortunately, sometimes it comes down to “sales,” says IMPACT Group Leadership & Career Transition Coach Tracy Murphy Paukstys, who is certified in Energy Leadership, The Leadership Circle Profile, and EQ-I 2.0.
 “Some people are naturally better at influencing and persuading other people of their point.
 During this time, sometimes people will shut down and stop advocating for their people because they feel deflated.”

-According to Diversity Inc, “…as the focus on identifying, retaining and promoting high potentials increasingly includes diversity, the validity of the nine-box as the determining factor is being questioned.”
+According to Diversity Inc, “…as the focus on identifying, retaining and promoting high potentials increasingly includes diversity, the validity of the 9-box as the determining factor is being questioned.”

 How to Avoid: “There can be a lot of gray that needs to be carefully managed, says IMPACT Group Career/Transition Coach, Kim Herrera.
 Herrera, a certified professional career coach and certified practitioner in multiple assessment tools, adds, “Ask probing questions to find out what’s really going on.”